 To know how fast a plane goes in the air we first have to understand which airplane we are talking about and what are the flight conditions.

-In this post we will see how fast an airplane goes and learn to distinguish airplanes according to their speed and according to the phase of flight they are flying in.
+In this post we will see how fast an airplane goes and learn how to distinguish airplanes according to their speed and according to the phase of flight, they are flying in.

 I will not talk about Ground speed and Airspeed.
-There is a difference between these two and to give you more detailed indications on an airplane speed I would have to explain you about there difference.
+There is a difference between these two and to give you more detailed indications on an airplane speed I would have to explain their difference.